felluminati/PhaserWorkshopLearndot/concepts/020-adding-sprites-and-groups/020-making-the-player.md

 // ...
 Below code omitted
 ```

 You might have noticed Josh was pretty large there so we scale him down to keep things easy to fit in our game.
-You might have also noticed he fell into oblivion.
-Ouch.
-Don't worry, we can make some ground for him to land on!
+You might have also noticed he hangs in the air like a magnet on the fridge.
+We'll need to address that, but first, let's add some ground for him to run around on.

 </hint>